mwvoss/MRI-lab-classes/PSY6280-2020-FA2020/practical_resting-state-fc.md

         * `Registration` tab
             * specify skull-stripped anatomical as your high-resolution input
             * specify both transforms as affine 12 DOF
-                * note the result of bbr+non-linear is in the `preproc` directory for comparison
+                * note the result of bbr+non-linear registration is in the `preproc` directory for comparison
         * Hit `Go`
-    * our preprocessed data is `preproc.feat/filtered_func_data.nii.gz`
+    * our preprocessed data is `preproc_affine.feat/filtered_func_data.nii.gz`
-* Use registration transforms to warp our preprocessed data into MNI space
+* Use registration transforms generated in last step to warp our preprocessed bold data into MNI space
-    * Skills and tools from this [lab](https://github.com/mwvoss/MRI-lab-classes/blob/master/PSY6280-2020-FA2020/practical_spatial-registration.md)
+    * Step usees skills and tools from this [lab](https://github.com/mwvoss/MRI-lab-classes/blob/master/PSY6280-2020-FA2020/practical_spatial-registration.md)
-    * `flirt -in preproc_affine.feat/filtered_func_data.nii.gz -ref ${FSLDIR}/data/standard/MNI152_T1_2mm_brain.nii.gz -out sub-001_func-reg.nii.gz -applyxfm -init preproc_affine.feat/reg/example_func2standard.mat`
+    * Affine spatial normalization of a functional bold image: `flirt -in preproc_affine.feat/filtered_func_data.nii.gz -ref ${FSLDIR}/data/standard/MNI152_T1_2mm_brain.nii.gz -out sub-001_func-reg.nii.gz -applyxfm -init preproc_affine.feat/reg/example_func2standard.mat`
-* We now have a functional nifti image that has been preprocessed in the spatial dimension and only needs further filtering in the temporal dimension
+* We now have an fMR image that has been preprocessed in the spatial dimension and only needs further filtering in the temporal dimension
-* You also have an `ROIs` directory which contains left and right motor and visual ROIs from the [Van Dijk et al](https://github.com/mwvoss/MRI-lab-classes/blob/master/PSY6280-2020-FA2020/pdfs/Van%20Dijk-2010-Intrinsic%20functional%20connectivit.pdf) paper as shown in the table below.
-These ROIs were made with the `makeROI.sh` bash script that you can try out for making your own ROIs of a given size and shape (sphere or cube) from MNI coordinates, which is the default reference space. </br>
+* In your downloaded data, you also have an `ROIs` directory which contains left and right motor and visual ROIs from the [Van Dijk et al](https://github.com/mwvoss/MRI-lab-classes/blob/master/PSY6280-2020-FA2020/pdfs/Van%20Dijk-2010-Intrinsic%20functional%20connectivit.pdf) paper as shown in the table below.
+    * These ROIs were made with the `makeROI.sh` bash script that you can try out for making your own ROIs of a given size and shape (sphere or cube) from MNI coordinates, which is the default reference space.
+To try the script, move yourself in the terminal to the ROIs folder and type `bash makeROI.sh` to see usage. </br>

 ![roitable](images/practical_rsfc-roi-coords.png)